Can you cast a cantrip as a bonus action in DnD 5e?

 Got a question of your own?
 Use our form below to submit your own questions and we’ll do our best to provide an answer:

-Published by DM Ben
+Published by Ben Lawrance

 Ben is an experienced dungeon master and player who's been immersed in the D&D universe since he was a teenager over 20 years ago.
-When he's not writing for Dungeon Mister, Ben loves creating fiendish puzzles and devious dungeons for his players.
+Ben is the creator of Dungeon Mister and when he's not writing about D&D, Ben loves creating fiendish puzzles and devious dungeons for his players.
 He's an especially big fan of the Ravenloft and Dragonlance settings.

 Leave a Reply